-- A. Trees removed from critical area buffers, or the setback areas of lots, tracts or parcels adjacent to public rights-of-way shall be replaced in the same critical area buffer or setback area as approved by the Director in a Resolution by Agreement or Tree Management Plan. - B. All replacement trees shall be installed within six months of initial tree removal. - C. Replacement trees shall be at least three feet in height, as measured from the grade at installation except for replacement trees on properties shown on Figure A, in critical area buffers, and in setback areas adjacent to public rights-of-way, which shall be six feet in height - D. Replacement trees must be a native species with similar or better growth characteristics, canopy cover, and/or habitat value, as approved by the Director. - E. Replacement trees shall remain in a healthy condition for a minimum of five years after installation.
-Any replacement tree that is unhealthy within five years of planting must be replaced with a new replacement tree, with the same requirement for continued health and replacement. - F. The Director shall have the right to inspect the health and condition of replacement trees at any time within five years of installation. - G. Replacement trees shall not be installed in easements for public facilities or utilities.
+- A. Trees removed from critical area buffers, or the setback areas adjacent to public rights-of-way shall be replaced in the same critical area buffer or setback area, unless otherwise approved by the Director in a Resolution by Agreement or Tree Management Plan. - B. All replacement trees shall be installed within six months of initial tree removal. - C. Replacement trees shall be a minimum of three feet in height, as measured from the grade at installation except for replacement trees on properties shown on Figure A, in critical area buffers, and in setback areas adjacent to public rights-of-way, which shall be a minimum of six feet in height - D. Replacement trees must be a native species with similar or better growth characteristics, canopy cover, and/or habitat value, as approved by the Director. - E. Replacement trees shall remain in a healthy condition for a minimum of five years after installation.
+Any replacement tree that is unhealthy within five years of planting must be replaced with a new replacement tree, with the same requirement for continued health and replacement. - F. The Director shall have the right to inspect the health and condition of replacement trees at any time within five years of installation. - G. Replacement trees shall not be installed in easements for public facilities or utilities. - H. Trees removed from setbacks adjacent to public rights-of-way shall be replaced at a 1:1 ratio.
 (Ord.
 05-452 § 1(part), 2005)